Minoration via Mixed Volumes and Cover's Problem for General Channels: Sampling from a Polytope

-The author would like to thank Professor Ayfer Ozgur for introducing Cover's problem, discussions during our previous collaborative work \cite{liuozgur}, and her guidence and support as a mentor in the IT society.
-The author also thanks Professor Shahar Mendelson for comments on some references mentioned in Section~\ref{sec_rad} and the argument in \eqref{e83}.
+\bmhead{Acknowledgments} The author gratefully acknowledge Professor Ramon van Handel for very helpful comments on the initial version of the manuscript, especially for pointing out that Lemma~\ref{lem_general} already appeared in the work of Pajor \cite{pajort}.
+The author is indebted to Professor Ayfer Ozgur for introducing Cover's problem, discussions during our previous collaborative work \cite{liuozgur}, and her guidance and support as a mentor in the IT society.
+The author also thanks Professor Shahar Mendelson for comments on some references about Rademacher complexity.
+This work was supported by the start-up grant at the Department of Statistics, University of Illinois.

+\bmhead{Data availibility}Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.